Qiskit/qiskit-paulice/docs/index.rst

 of :math:`P` from :math:`w` to the beginning of the circuit, and :math:`S` is the set of all stabilizers of the circuit.

 A check is low weight if it requires few entangling gates to implement.
-The check picking algorithm will favor checks that are low weight and provide the most effective error detection.
+The check-picking algorithm will favor checks that are low weight and provide the most effective error detection.

 A check is effective if it captures much more error than it introduces.
 A Pauli check is comprised